zuikevi/zuikeviciute/README.md

 ### Hi there!

-Currently working on [coming-soon](https://github.com/zuikeviciute/coming-soon) and [events-in-unity](https://github.com/zuikeviciute/events-in-unity).
+Currently learning JavaScript and React.

 Feel free to provide feedback and thanks for visiting!